franco-bianco/solanaswap-go/README.md

 - Parsing methods:
   - Pumpfun and Jupiter: parsing the event data
   - Raydium, Orca, and Meteora: parsing Transfer and TransferChecked methods of the token program
+  - Moonshot: parsing the instruction data of the Trade instruction

 ## Note